 For example, if your spouse suffers from cancer and you no longer feel capable of being their caretaker, the court will not recognize your desire to leave someone who is dependent upon you as grounds for a divorce.
-However, you can still be granted one because no-fault divorce laws are in place to make sure anyone who wants a divorce is able to get a one.
+However, that doesn't mean you won't be able to get a divorce.
+You can still be granted one in a no-fault state because laws are in place to make sure anyone who wants a divorce is able to get a one.

 This type of abandonment occurs if you are able to prove in a court that your spouse makes life unbearable and that your only option was to leave the marriage.
 In other words, you would need to have “just cause” to leave the marriage for reasons like domestic abuse, infidelity, withholding sex, or refusing financial support.

-Although filing for divorce is easier than ever before (in most cases), proving marital abandonment in court can be a challenge.
-Additionally, since you can get a divorce with or without your spouse's permission, filing on the grounds of abandonment doesn't hold much legal water these days.
+Although filing for divorce is generally easy (in most cases), proving marital abandonment in court can be a challenge.
+However, since you can get a divorce with or without your spouse's permission in no-fault states, filing on the grounds of abandonment doesn't hold much legal water these days.

 In other words, the courts can't force you or your spouse to stay in a marriage.
 The one who abandons the marriage will not be forced to return, but they will be held financially responsible for things such as child support, spousal support, and property division via a divorce court order.